 What is a Pharmacy Audit?

-A pharmacy audit is a comprehensive review of operations and processes to verify compliance with regulations.
+A pharmacy audit is a comprehensive review of operations and processes to verify a pharmacy’s compliance with regulations.
 Announced or unannounced pharmacy audits from the government or 3rd-party insurance companies usually aim to detect fraud, waste, and abuse.
 Non-compliance to the US Healthcare Fraud and Abuse Control Program (HCFAC) can lead to criminal investigations, revoked registration, and denied application renewal.

 A pharmacy audit checklist is a preparation tool used by pharmacists who own, operate, or work in pharmacies to regularly perform an internal pharmacy audit.
 Maximizing digital pharmacy audit checklists can prevent costly audit chargebacks, save thousands of man-hours, and help uphold health and safety standards.